Belmont Historic District (Roanoke, Virginia): History

 The district includes a number of churches that date to its period of historical significance, including the Belmont Methodist-Episcopal Church.
 This Gothic Revival structure was built between 1917 and 1921 and was listed to the National Register of Historic Places in 2011.
 Other notable buildings in the district include the H. L. Lawson & Son Warehouse, a 1925 Campbell Avenue structure that was listed to the Register in 2008, as well as the Roanoke City Firehouse No. 6.
 The firehouse dates to 1911 and was one of three in the city that opened on the same day and were designed to resemble an American Foursquare home in order to blend into their residential surroundings.

 The period of significance for the district ends in 1958.
 In that year two impactful events occurred that had a long-lasting negative effect on both the neighborhood and the city at large.
 First, the American Viscose Plant, which had largely been supplanted in use by newer factories, permanently closed its doors, resulting in the loss of nearly 2,000 jobs.
 Additionally, N&W converted its entire fleet from steam power to diesel, which resulted in another 2,000 jobs lost in the city.
 The two occurrences, combined with the mid-1960s construction of Interstate 581 on the western edge of the neighborhood, initiated a decades-long aging and loss of population in the district.

 The area was faced with another potential crisis at the turn of the 21st century, when the Virginia Department of Transportation determined that the path of the planned Interstate 73 would also run through the district.
 Historic preservationists fought for and won the re-routing of the highway away from the district.
-The interstate has since been deemed low priority and as of 2019 had yet to see any funding in Virginia.
+The Virginia interstate 73 project was subsequently deemed a low priority 2019, before being terminated completely in 2024.

 The district was officially listed on the National Register of Historic Places in 2019.